 Despite this, all hope is not lost.
 There are many ways to cope with BRFBs.
 Due to the societal pressure placed on physical appearance, most people with BFRBs are driven to hide the damage done using make up or wigs.
 Professional treatment options, such as behavioral therapy guided by a licensed psychologist, hypnotherapy, or medications prescribed and monitored by a psychiatrist may be cost prohibitive for many.
 Changes in diet, regular exercise and stress-reducing activities like meditation or yoga are also methods to help reduce the behavior.

 If you have a BFRB, the most important thing to know is that you are not alone.
-There are many organizations, like TLC Foundation for Body-Focused Repetitive Behaviors, Canadian BFRB Support Network and HabitAware that are ready to help you when you are ready.
+There are many organizations, like TLC Foundation for Body-Focused Repetitive Behaviors, Canadian BFRB Support Network, the PickingMe Foundation and HabitAware that are ready to help you when YOU are ready.